Rail transport in Brazil: Intercity trains

-Brazil is densely populated on the coast and southeast regions, making passenger train operation highly feasible; some areas, like the area north and east of São Paulo, have an extremely high demand for passenger trains, with, for example, over 4 million inhabitants in the 150 km area north of Greater São Paulo and over 3 million inhabitants in the 450 km area between São Paulo and Rio that have absolutely no passenger rail transportation and rely on other transportation, like airplanes in the case of São Paulo - Rio de Janeiro air bridge, which is one of the busiest shuttle air routes in the world, with flights taking off every 10 minutes between both cities.
-And closer destinations (such as Greater Campinas, which have 3 million inhabitants and is just 90 km north of São Paulo) need to rely exclusively on intercity buses that are slow, have low capacity and are close to being completely saturated.
+Brazil is densely populated on the coast and southeast regions, making passenger train operation highly feasible; some areas, such as the extended metropolitan region North and East of São Paulo, have an extremely high demand for regional and intercity railway development.
+As an example, over 4 million inhabitants reside in the 150 km area north of Greater São Paulo and over 3 million inhabitants in the 450 km area between São Paulo and Rio that have absolutely no passenger rail transportation and rely on other transportation, such as airplanes in the case of São Paulo - Rio de Janeiro air bridge, which is one of the busiest shuttle air routes in the world, with flights taking off every 10 minutes between both cities.
+And closer destinations (such as Greater Campinas, with over 3 million inhabitants and just 90 km north of São Paulo) need to rely exclusively on intercity buses that suffer from capacity issues and are very frequently subject to delays due to congestion.

+The state of São Paulo used to have an extensive network of long-distance rail running on electrified and mostly rectified tracks, with specifically designed broad-gauge sections in the 1970s built for 160km/h electric train operation.
+The number of passengers from 1980s dwindled, due to lack of funds, the economic crisis at the end of the military dictatorship era in Brazil, lack of interest from the new governments in railway investment, and several design flaws that were never corrected, mainly: